Performing a search engine optimization audit (SEO Audit) of your website is important for many reasons.

-Websites that are available in more than one language should have the necessary SEO settings defined in the HTML code otherwise Google may consider translated content as a duplicate content.
+Websites that are available in more than one language should have the necessary SEO settings defined in the HTML code.
+Otherwise, Google may consider translated content as duplicate content.

 Is your website structure optimized?

-Regardless of the type of website, there are certain elements common to all, necessary for SEO purposes and good user experience.
+Regardless of the type of website, certain elements are common to all, and necessary for SEO purposes and good user experience.

 What I usually check is the following:

 - Does the website have a clear content structure?
 Is the content grouped into relevant categories and pages?

-- Are important pages linked to from the webpage?
+- Are important pages linked to the webpage?

 Step 4: Perform an On-Page SEO Audit

-Once you are done with the technical SEO audit and fixed all issues, the next step is to deal with the content of your website.
+Once you are done with the technical SEO audit and have fixed all issues, the next step is to deal with the content of your website.

 On-Page SEO is the most important part of the SEO Audit.
-In fact, many audits cover this part only but our approach, as explained above, is for checking other areas as well.
+In fact, many audits cover this part only, but our approach, as explained above, is for checking other areas.